peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 bB   | fF | dD | lL | jJ | Caps | \\| | `¬ | ;: | uU | oO | yY | wW | ⇧
 ⇧    | ⌥  | ⌘  | rR | ⌫  | ⌫    | ⌫   | ⇧  |    | 🌐 | C | ↑ | ↓ | →

-Left-shift is a quite wide key, and becomes the letter B, comfortable for the pinkie finger.
+Left-shift is quite a wide key, and becomes the letter B when tapped (comfortable for the pinkie finger), but still acts as shift when held.
+Likewise right-shift is also a wide key, and becomes W when tapped, but still acts as shift when held.

 Note rather than using these middle punctuation keys, I intend to use layers and chording combinations (see below).